Why is my Potted Rosemary Drying Out?

 Rosemary drying out

 Rosemary can grow very well in pots due to the favourable drainage conditions.
-However if your potted rosemary is drying out, then this is often as a result of too much much moisture around the roots rather then not enough watering.
+However, if your potted rosemary is drying out, then this is often a result of too much moisture around the roots rather than not enough watering.

-The reason for potted rosemary drying out is usually because of root rot or fungal disease due to soil being too damp rather then under watering (rosemary requires well draining soil) which causes the rosemary to wilt and have a dried out appearance.
+The reason for potted rosemary drying out is usually because of root rot or fungal disease due to the soil being too damp rather than under-watering (rosemary requires well-draining soil) which causes the rosemary to wilt and have a dried-out appearance.

 Causes of Potted Rosemary Drying Out